 [Our giant destination looms ominously in the clouds many kilometers distant beyond the trench.]

-[South and North Twin loom many kilometers to the north]
+[South and North Twin loom thousands of feet into the sky, kilometers away to the north on our right.]

 [Skiing down the trench. ++]

 [Looking directly south to Mount Bryce from the bottom of the trench.]

 We had decided that in order to give ourselves a good shot at the summit over multiple days (if needed), we would deny ourselves the pleasure of setting up camp either on the near side of the trench or in the bottom of it, but instead, we would go about 2-3km further - up the west side and closer to our destination.
 We were all tired by the time we crested a low rise above the trench and shrugged off our packs at a nice level spot with great views of Columbia and a straight run down into the trench for our return.
 It took us roughly 8 hours to reach camp.
 Mount Columbia stared us down as we set up our camp under a warm spring sun and very little wind.

 [Time to grunt back up the far side of the trench - our destination just peaking out above us now.]